 - 50 g Parmigiano Reggiano (2oz) grated

-Start preparing the minced meat ragu which is the main part of the caccavelle filling.
+- Start preparing the ground meat ragu which is the main part of the caccavelle filling.

-Then add the minced meat and brown it.
+- Then add the meat and brown it.
 Use a wooden spoon to separate and mix it.
-When the meat has browned add the white wine.
+When the meat has browned add the wine.
 Let the alcohol evaporate and then add the tomato passata.
 Mix everything together well.